If you’ve been following us, you know that we think employees should not have to memorize compliance training.

-It's like those videos where you see a dog trying to carry a stick into the house, but he keeps getting stuck because the stick is longer than the doorway.
+It's like those videos where you see a dog trying to carry a stick somewhere, but he keeps getting stuck because the stick is too long.
 And then the dog just keeps trying harder without ever realizing he just needs to turn sideways.

-Actually, here's a nice compilation video of exactly that from YouTube:
+Actually, here's a nice video of exactly that from YouTube:

 Haha, good doggo.
-Also, those dogs are what I will now think of when I hear people promoting some new "innovation" to help drive engagement and retention.
+Also, that dog is what I will now think of when I hear people promoting some new "innovation" to help drive engagement and retention.

-And the very satisfying end of the video—where the dogs figure out how to beat the problem—is how I feel when someone has the "aha!" moment that just trying harder is not the answer; they need to think about the problem differently.
+And the very satisfying end of the video—where the dog figure out how to beat the problem—is how I feel when someone has the "aha!" moment that just trying harder is not the answer; they need to think about the problem differently.